Doraemon: Synopsis

 Nobita has three main friends: Takeshi Goda (nicknamed Gian), Suneo Honekawa (Gian's sidekick), and Shizuka Minamoto, Nobita's best friend and love-interest.
 Gian is a strong, leading and domineering boy, but also loyal to his friends.
 Suneo is a wealthy and spoiled boy who uses his friendship with Gian to win the respect of other schoolmates.
 Shizuka is a gentle and kind girl who frequently plays with Nobita.
 Nobita has a crush on Shizuka; she is his prospective future wife (Nobita's future wife is initially Gian's younger sister).
 Although Gian and Suneo are Nobita's friends, they also typically bully and abuse him.
 Nobita normally responds by using Doraemon's gadgets to fight back against them, but Nobita has a tendency to get carried away with using the gadgets (or Gian and Suneo, if they steal it away), which typically results in unintended consequences for him and others.

-In addition to Gian, Suneo, and Shizuka, Dorami and Hidetoshi Dekisugi (common name Dekisugi) are also recurring characters.
+In addition to Gian, Suneo, and Shizuka, Dorami and Hidetoshi Dekisugi are also recurring characters.
 Dorami is Doraemon's younger sister, and Dekisugi is a gifted student boy who as Shizuka's close friend, frequently attracts the jealousy of Nobita.